New announcement. Learn more

 We will provide a strong foundation of Tikanga Māori, grounded in a deep connection with Papatūānuku.

-We will commit to working with the whānau of all participants in order to build/strengthen positive bonds between the young men and their parents, families, friends and communities.
+We will commit to working with the whānau of all participants in order to build/strengthen positive bonds between our rangatahi and their parents, families, friends and communities.

 We will incorporate a fundamental philosophy of environmental conscientiousness and sustainable living, to embody the premise that self-love and respect go hand in hand with reverence for and care of the planet.